Rohan175/AndroidQuizApp/README.md

 # AndroidQuizAPP
-Android app whcih takes JSON input consisting of Questions & Answers from an API.
+Android app which takes JSON input consisting of Questions & Answers from an API.

 ## Modes